PointOneNav/polaris/readme.md

 ## Polaris API Key and Unique ID ##

 To establish a connection, you must provide a valid Polaris API key.
-Please contact the administrator of your Point One Navigation contract or sales@pointonenav.com if you do not have one.
+You can easily get one at https://app.pointonenav.com.

-Each time you connect to Polaris, you must provide both your assigned API key and a unique ID - a string used to identify the connection.
-Unique IDs must be unique across all Polaris sessions using your API key.
+Each time you connect to Polaris, you must provide both your assigned API key.
+Unique IDs are an _optional_ string used to identify the connection and must be unique across all Polaris sessions using your API key.

 **Important: if two connections use the same unique ID, they will conflict and will not work correctly.**